Teenage brain development: the basics

 - Encourage ‘winding down’ before bed, away from screens including phones.

-- Reinforce a regular sleeping routine.
-Your child should aim to go to bed and wake up at regular times each day.
+- Encourage your child to go to bed and wake up at regular times each day.

-- Encourage your child to get enough sleep each night.
-On average, teenagers need 8-10 hours each night.
+- Encourage your child to get 8-10 hours of sleep each night.